 - How the service or intervention will be measured against a predetermined standard;

 - The details of any treatment, intervention or service involved;

 Applicants should acknowledge in their application any other sources of funding.
 Successful applicants will be expected to acknowledge the support of the Society in any subsequent publications or reports.
 Funding will only be provided on receipt of proof of any regulatory clearance, where appropriate.

 Successful applicants must submit a report within 6 months of completion of the project and may be asked to present a brief communication to a meeting of the Society, also for publication within the Society newsletter.
-If invited to make a presentation at a Society conference, the registration fee will be waived.
+If invited to make a presentation at a Society Conference, the registration fee will be waived.
 Successful applicants are prohibited from applying again for 5 years.
-The appllicant cannot apply for more than one prize in any given year awarded by the British Society of Periodontology.
+The applicant cannot apply for more than one prize in any given year awarded by the British Society of Periodontology.